fullsalvo/wzb-utils/README.md

 Similarly to Bash, you must source the file `autocomplete` in your .zshrc.
 However, before that, you must add the commands `autoload -U +X bashcompinit && bashcompinit` in order to use bash-style autocompletion in your shell.

-## Autowzk
+## Autowzb

-A script to generate colors and show a preview via whizkers and colorz2.
+A script to generate colors and show a preview via whizkers/zenbu and colorz2.

 ### Dependency:
 * [colorz2](https://github.com/metakirby5/colorz2)